• Skip to primary navigation

 What is White Sauce?

-White sauce, also known as béchamel sauce, is an indulgent classic in the culinary world.
+White sauce, also known as béchamel sauce, is an indulgent classic in the cooking world.

 It's made of butter, flour, and milk, creating a velvety texture that brings richness and depth to every bite.